09: Azure Key Vault Integration

 - Understand why Azure Key Vault is preferred over Kubernetes Secrets for production workloads

-- Create a SecretProviderClass to reference Key Vault secrets
+- Create an Azure Key Vault and add secrets

-- Mount Key Vault secrets as files in a Pod
+- Create a SecretProviderClass and mount Key Vault secrets in a Pod

 Theory